ChannelizeIO/Channelize-Whiteboard-SDK/README.md

 <div align="center">
 <img src='src/assets/Channelize-logo.png' height="400"/>
 <h1>Channelize Whiteboard Demo</h1>
-<p><b>Modern JavaScript based Whiteboard for Collaboration in Online Education.</b></p>
+<p>Modern JavaScript based Whiteboard for Collaboration in Online Education.</p>
-<sub>Channelize Whiteboard is a leading open source whiteboard solution that powers innovation in Tele-education by adding engagement in online learning.
-It is rich in features, compatible with diverse frameworks, and easy to integrate and extend. </sub>
+<p>Channelize Whiteboard is a leading open source whiteboard solution that powers innovation in Tele-education by adding engagement in online learning.
+It is rich in features, compatible with diverse frameworks, and easy to integrate and extend.</p>
 </div>

 ### This Whiteboard Solution has been co-developed by Channelize.io & Agora.io